Gardener-gg/email-lookup-benchmark/README.md

 |[Snov](https://snov.io) | 25 | 2 | 8% |
 |[Anymailfinder](https://anymailfinder.com) | 25 | 14 | 52% |

 Numbers are hard to believe if you have not calculated them yourself, we agree and hence included the simple script in the repo.
-We also included our test input set of names, for privacy reasons we did not include our input dataset of names but we expect similar results if you simply validate with your existing known true list.
+For privacy reasons we did not include our input dataset of names but we expect similar results if you simply validate with your existing known true list.

-## How run this benchmark?
+## How to run this benchmark?

 1. Clone the repository with
     ```